12 powerful Xero integrations & add-ons to grow your business

 Read how Spendesk’s Xero integration works in full.

-The concept is fairly simple: you send bills and invoices to your Receipt Bank inbox, check that they’re coded correctly, export them to Xero, and pay from there.
-For receipts, employees (or contractors) snap a photo on the go, send them to Receipt Bank, and these are also coded and exported to Xero.
+The concept is fairly simple: you send bills and invoices to your Dext inbox, check that they’re coded correctly, export them to Xero, and pay from there.
+For receipts, employees (or contractors) snap a photo on the go, send them to Dext, and these are also coded and exported to Xero.
 It’s a great way to keep clean records without staying glued to your accounting ledger.

 How it works